Activism grows nationwide in response to school book bans

 Over the past year, book challenges and bans have reached levels not seen in decades, according to officials at the American Library Association, the National Coalition Against Censorship (NCAC) and other advocates for free expression.
 Censorship efforts have ranged from local communities such as Orange County and a Tennessee school board’s pulling Art Spiegelman’s graphic novel “Maus,” to statewide initiatives.

-“There are some books with pornography and pedophilia that should absolutely be removed from K through 12 school libraries,” says Yael Levin, a spokeswoman for the conservative advocacy group No Left Turn in Education, which has called on Attorney General Merrick Garland to investigate the availability of “Gender Queer” among other books.
+“There are some books with pornography and pedophilia that should absolutely be removed from K through 12 school libraries,” says Yael Levin, a spokeswoman for No Left Turn in Education, a national group opposed to what it calls a “Leftist agenda” for public schools that has called on Attorney General Merrick Garland to investigate the availability of “Gender Queer” among other books.
 “Now we’re not talking about a public library or bookstores.
 We’re talking about K through 12 school libraries, books that are just pornographic and with pedophilic content.”

 The responses have come from organizations large and small, and sometimes from individuals such as Ferrell.